zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If your wife tells you that you need to wash the di shes tonight after dinner, and you start yelling and screaming about how you’re to o busy, that would be overreacting.
 That would be reacting in a negative way that the situation doesn’t require or doesn’t seem appropriate for.
 Danielle s ays, “I’m not overreacting.
 They’re college students, so I’m going to teach the m about the dangers of binge drinking.”
 Nabil says, “What are you going to do?”
 Danielle says, “I’m going to wait on the sidewalk and pass out flyers as people arrive.”

-The “sidewalk” is a narrow area along the side of t he road or the street where people walk up and down instead of walking in the s treet.
+The “sidewalk” is a narrow area along the side of the road or the street where people walk up and down instead of walking in the s treet.
 Danielle is going to stand on the sidewalk near the house and pass out f lyers.
 “To pass out” is a two- word phrasal verb that here means to give to people , especially people who are walking by – to give them pieces of paper.
 A “flyer ” (flyer) is a piece of paper that

 has information on it, usually about some political  cause, but sometimes just about information that the person passing it out th inks you should know.

 Danielle’s flyer is going to list many health reaso ns, because of which students should moderate their drinking.
 “To moderate” (mode rate) here means to control the amount of something so that it isn’t too high.
 It isn’t too much or it isn’t too little or too low.
 Danielle wants the students to m oderate their drinking, meaning she doesn’t want them to stop drinking.
-She wants t hem to stop drinking too much.
+She wants them to stop drinking too much.
 She says, “It’s for their own good.”
 The expr ession “for your own good” means it’s for your own benefit.

 We often use this expression when you are telling s omeone to do something or to not do something when the person doesn’t agree w ith you that it’s a good thing or a bad thing to do.
 You think it’s good for them;  the person doesn’t agree with you.
 That would be a case where we would use this e xpression “It’s for your own good.”
 Parents, for example, use this expression wi th their children when the children, say, don’t want to brush their teeth or e at their vegetables.
 They may say to the child, “It’s for your own good” – you wi ll benefit from this.
 It is a good thing for you even if you don’t understand that.